microsoft/MCW-Enterprise-class-networking/WDS/WDS trainer guide - Enterprise-class networking in Azure.md

 ## Step 1: Review the customer case study

--   Check in with your table participants to introduce yourself as the trainer.
+-   Check in with your table participants to introduce yourself as the trainer

 -   Ask, "What questions do you have about the customer case study?"